PocketChangeJ/ORgeneAnnotation_HAVANA/singleCell_splitORexpression.md

 Sequencing reads were mapped to the mouse genome `mm10` using `STAR version 2.6.0c` with gene quantification enabled, using `Ensembl version 93` annotation.

 The counts from each sample were compiled into a combined count matrix with the script `readGeneCounts.R`.
-These can be downloaded from ArrayExrpess.
+These can be downloaded from [ArrayExpress](https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-8285).

 ------